imexhausted/test-reports/README.md

 this will automatically install allure on your windows machine (also you'll need java runtime for that download here: https://www.java.com/download/ie_manual.jsp)

+also you need to add specific location to the folder using git-bash on Win or in linux terminal run:
+"mkdir allure_reports"

 than start creating your autotests

 when autotests are created run a command: